Bay vs. Bow Windows: Which Works for Your Kingston Home?

 What’s the Difference?

-While both styles bring style and function to your home, there are a few differences that set them apart.
+While both styles bring style and function to your home, there are a couple differences that set them apart.

-Because both window types add a three-dimensional component to your home, they can really open up a space.
+Because both window types add a three-dimensional element to your home, they can really open up a room.

 Bay windows are less curved and more angular.
 That means they can extend further out from your home—and create some extra space in the process.